pydicom/pynetdicom/docs/user/presentation.rst

 Presentation Contexts and the Association Requestor ...................................................

-When acting as the association *Requestor* (usually the SCU), you must propose presentation contexts to be negotiated by the association process.
+When acting as the association *requestor* (usually the SCU), you must propose presentation contexts to be negotiated by the association process.
 There are a couple of simple rules for these: